Charles R. Train

-Charles Russell Train (October 18, 1817 – July 28, 1885) was a U.S. Representative from Massachusetts.
+Charles Russell Train (October 18, 1817 – July 29, 1885) was an American lawyer and politician who served two terms as a U.S. Representative from Massachusetts from 1859 to 1863.

-Biography
+Early life and education

-Born in Framingham, Massachusetts, Train attended the common schools, Framingham Academy, and was graduated from Brown University, Providence, Rhode Island, in 1837.
+Charles Russell Train was born in Framingham, Massachusetts on October 18, 1817.
+He attended the common schools, Framingham Academy, and was graduated from Brown University, Providence, Rhode Island, in 1837.

-He studied law at Harvard University.
+Train studied law at Harvard University.

-He was admitted to the bar and commenced practice in Framingham, Massachusetts, in 1841.
+Train was admitted to the bar and commenced practice in Framingham, Massachusetts in 1841.

+Political career

-He served as member of the Massachusetts House of Representatives in 1847 and 1848.
+Train served as a member of the Massachusetts House of Representatives in 1847 and 1848.

-He served as district attorney 1848-1854.
+From 1848 to 1851 and 1853 from 1855, Train was district attorney of Middlesex County, Massachusetts.
 He declined the appointment of Associate Justice of the Supreme Court of the United States in 1852.

-He served as delegate to the Massachusetts Constitutional Convention of 1853.
+Train served as delegate to the Massachusetts Constitutional Convention of 1853.

-He served as delegate to the Republican National Convention in 1856 and 1864.
+Train served as delegate to the Republican National Convention in 1856 and 1864.

-He served as member of the Massachusetts Governor's Council in 1857 and 1858.
+Train served as member of the Massachusetts Governor's Council in 1857 and 1858.

+Congress

 Train was elected as Republican to the Thirty-sixth and Thirty-seventh Congresses (March 4, 1859 – March 3, 1863).

-He served as chairman of the Committee on Public Buildings and Grounds (Thirty-sixth and Thirty-seventh Congresses).
+Train served as chairman of the Committee on Public Buildings and Grounds (Thirty-sixth and Thirty-seventh Congresses).

 He was not a candidate for renomination in 1862.

-He was one of the managers appointed by the House of Representatives in 1862 to conduct the impeachment proceedings against West H. Humphreys, United States judge for the several districts of Tennessee.

-During the Civil War served in the Union Army as a volunteer aide-de-camp to General George B. McClellan.
+Train was one of the managers appointed by the House of Representatives in 1862 to conduct the impeachment proceedings against West H. Humphreys, United States judge for the several districts of Tennessee.
+During the Civil War, Train served in the Union Army as a volunteer aide-de-camp to General George B. McClellan.